 Everyone accepted my invitation.
 In any other situation, the surprise would be welcome, instead it just filled my stomach with dread.

 As I lined up bottles of wine on the kitchen counter, he crept in like a shadow.
-He looked crumpled somehow in his plaid shirt and jeans, his dark hair a little too long, a winter jacket folded in his arms.
+He looked crumpled somehow in his plaid shirt and jeans, his dark hair a little too long, a little too messed, a winter jacket folded in his arms.
 It didn’t look like he had brought any luggage for a weekend stay, although I later learned that he left his duffel bag in the hall.

 I looked up.
 He looked over.
 We stood in silence for what felt like an hour, before he laughed nervously.